 In 1908 the first patent for the production of sliding door fittings by the inventor Paul Schriever was purchased and the first sliding doors sold.

 On the 4th of January 1915 the company Hermann Francksen Baubeschläge was founded.
-After Hermann Francksen had initially dealt only with the sales of fittings, the company began with the production under the trademark Fortuna in own manufacturing.
+Initially, Hermann Francksen only dealt in the sale of fittings but this subsequently expanded into their own manufacturing and production under the trademark – Fortuna.

 In the 1920’s, as the company grew, their premises in the center of Bremen became too small and so, in 1928, the decision was made to relocate to Bremen-Burg, which remains the home of the company to this day.
 In Bremen-Burg, preexisting factory buildings facilitated the expansion of production.
 It was not long after this that the company first started exhibiting at trade fairs like the Leipziger Mustermesse in 1929.

 Sponsorships and community involvement

 We support the regional protection of biodiversity through a flowering meadow sponsorship and together we ensure that the BEE is ALWAYS FULL!
 With the sponsorship, unused areas are transformed into flowering meadows.
 There, a large number of animals find sufficient food and a species-appropriate habitat.
 More information at www.bieneimmersatt.de.